panta82/yaal/README.md

  - Execute in series, in parallel or with custom number of parallel tasks at once
  - Can provide metadata on timings of each task (useful for profiling)
  - Can stop on the first error (acting like most other async libs)
  - Can stop on the first result
+ - Can generate hash from input arrays, with customizable key lookup
  - Full test suite and [documentation](#documentation)
  - No dependencies